6 Deep Lessons Every Parent Of An Autistic Child Eventually Learns

 If all you see is autism and an autistic kid, that says more about where you are emotionally and mentally than where they are.
 And that’s normal, initially.

-3. Remember that autism doesn’t define you
+3. Autism doesn’t define you.

 Just like autism does not define your child, it should not define you and your parenting skills either.

 Sure, life is demanding and nonstop.
 But that’s true for parents of any kids.
-You will actually learn to become better focused in many ways.
+You will learn to become better focused in many ways.
 Or simply put, you will learn how to make the main thing the main thing.

 Just because you’re an autism parent doesn’t mean you have to call yourself that.
 It’s the same as identifying yourself as a "typical child" parent.
 No one does that!
 But it is OK to address it when necessary.

-4. You have permission to enjoy life by a separate set of rules
+4. You have permission to enjoy life by a separate set of rules.

 Why be an average parent when you can be exceptional?

-5. Know that you did nothing wrong
+5. You did nothing wrong.

 For example, you vaccinated your child, you had exposure to pesticides, you had children too late, you didn’t read to your child enough, you didn’t do enough tummy time, or you passed it on genetically.